Is-Butter/M-ultiTool-Bypass/README.md

 Right now this is closed source

-**Validation Bypass Mod** is a mod for *The Long Drive* that bypasses MultiTool’s validation checks, ensuring a smoother experience for players.
+**Validation Bypass Mod** is a mod for *The Long Drive* that bypasses MultiTool’s validation checks.

 ---